neptune-ai/docs/docs/python-api/how-to/track.rst

 - **Download**: For downloading a specific checkpoint from Neptune.
 - **Activate**: Associates experiments you will be running with this Notebook.

 Click **Upload** whenever you want to create new checkpoint in Neptune.
 As confirmation, Neptune displays a notification with a link.
+If the **Activate** button was clicked, checkpoints will be created automatically after every experiment creation.